Mortimer Sackler: Personal life

 Sackler married three times.
 His first wife was Glasgow-born Muriel Lazarus (1917–2009); the couple had three children before divorcing, Ilene Sackler Lefcourt (b.
 1948 m.
 Gerald B. Lefcourt), Kathe A. Sackler, (married to Susan Shack Sackler), and Robert Mortimer Sackler (predeceased).
 His second wife was Gertraud "Geri" Wimmer; the marriage produced two children before their divorce, Mortimer David Alfons Sackler, and Samantha Sophia Sackler Hunt.
 In 1980, he married his third wife, Theresa Elizabeth Rowling (b.
 1949), from Staffordshire, England who was formerly a teacher at the Sisters of Our Lady of Sion convent in London's Notting Hill Gate.
-In 2011, Rowling became Dame Theresa Sackler for her work as philanthropist.
+In 2011, Rowling became Dame Theresa Sackler for her work as a philanthropist.
 The couple had three children, Marissa Sackler, Sophia Sackler (m.
 Jamie Dalrymple) and Michael Sackler who were raised in London.
 Theresa was a member of the board of directors of Purdue Pharma.

-Sackler lived in London from 1974, when he renounced his American citizenship; he also spent time at his other properties including his estate in Berkshire Downs, Rooksnest, Berkshire with nineteen acres of ornate gardens by designer Arabella Lennox-Boyd. and in their residences in the Swiss Alps, and the French Riviera.
+Sackler lived in London from 1974, when he renounced his American citizenship; he also spent time at his other properties including his estate on the Berkshire Downs, Rooksnest, Lambourn Woodlands, Berkshire with nineteen acres of ornate gardens by designer Arabella Lennox-Boyd and in their residences in the Swiss Alps, and the French Riviera.

-According to a February 13, 2018 article in The Guardian, Mortimer Sackler had seven surviving children, three of whom were on the board of directors of the company he co-founded, Purdue Pharma—Ilene Sackler, Kathe A. Sackler, and Mortimer David Alfons Sackler, (b.
+According to a February 13, 2018, article in The Guardian, Mortimer Sackler had seven surviving children, three of whom were on the board of directors of the company he co-founded, Purdue Pharma—Ilene Sackler, Kathe A. Sackler, and Mortimer David Alfons Sackler, (b.
 1972) and four who are not—Samantha Sophia Sackler Hunt, Marissa Sackler, Sophie Sackler, and Michael Sackler.

 Death

-Sackler died at age 93 on March 24th, 2010 in Gstaad, Bern, Switzerland, survived by his wife and their son and two daughters, as well as four children from his previous two marriages.
+Sackler died at age 93 on March 24, 2010, in Gstaad, Switzerland, survived by his wife and their son and two daughters, as well as four children from his previous two marriages.

 Involvement in the opioid crisis

 On October 30, 2017, The New Yorker published a multi-page exposé on Mortimer Sackler, Purdue Pharma, and the entire Sackler family.
 The article links Raymond and Arthur Sackler's business acumen with the rise of direct pharmaceutical marketing and eventually to the rise of addiction to OxyContin in the United States.
 The article implies that Sackler bears some moral responsibility for the opioid epidemic in the United States.
-In 2019, The New York Times ran a piece confirming that Sackler told company officials in 2008 to "measure our performance by Rx's by strength, giving higher measures to higher strengths".
+In 2019, The New York Times ran a piece confirming that Sackler told company officials in 2008 to measure the company's performance in proportion not only to the number of drug doses it sold, but also to the strength of those doses.
 This was verified again with legally obtained documents tied to a new lawsuit, which was filed in June by the Massachusetts attorney general, Maura Healey.
 The Times reported that the lawsuit claims Purdue Pharma and members of the Sackler family "knew that putting patients on high dosages of OxyContin for long periods increased the risks of serious side effects, including addiction.
 Nonetheless, they promoted higher dosages because stronger pain pills brought the company and the Sacklers the most profit".